-The Waikato Regional Anaesthesia and Analgesia Service (W.R.A.A.S.) warmly welcomes advanced anaesthetic trainees to apply for our 12 month regional anaesthesia fellowship position.
+The Waikato Regional Anaesthesia and Analgesia Service (W.R.A.A.S.) warmly welcomes applicants to our 12 month regional anaesthesia fellowship position.

 This is your opportunity to advance your skills in regional anaesthesia, particularly in the use of ultrasound guided techniques.
 You will get the opportunity to master single injection and continuous nerve block techniques.
 Our regional anaesthesia fellow typically performs 300 blocks per year.

 W.R.A.A.S. provides our busy tertiary level hospital with a dedicated regional anaesthetic service where the regional anaesthetists perform a wide variety of regional anaesthetic procedures in a “block area” prior to the patient proceeding to the theatre room.
 We aim to provide a faculty member and trainee to this service every weekday.

 The fellow is a part of this service at least weekly as well as a clinical day assigned to an orthopaedic list where regional anaesthesia is often utilised; so at least 2 days of the week will have a regional focus.
 The fellow also has a day per week of non clinical time to focus on research, teaching and quality assurance.